 What Does Schedule 5 do?

-Using Schedule 5 provides formulae (Method A or B) for a step-by-step calculation sequence to effectively calculate the tax rate at an average which reflects the recipient’s earnings in the relevant time periods.
+Schedule 5 provides formulae (Methods A and B) for a step-by-step calculation of the average tax rate applying to earnings allocated into applicable time periods.

 It is important that the calculation schedule is not mis-applied, because an incorrect calculation could result in the employee being under-taxed, and then the possibility of an unexpected tax bill arising when the tax return is lodged.

 Usual rules around the provision of a TFN and employee tax declaration apply – in default of which withholding is required at the maximum rate of 47% for residents, or 45% for non residents.